dmotz/trystero/README.md

 ### Self-hosted WebSocket relay

 If you want a tiny relay that you control, use the WebSocket relay package.
-Start the relay on Node or Bun:
+Start the relay on Node, Bun, or Deno:

 ```js
 import {createWsRelayServer} from '@trystero-p2p/ws-relay/server'